 The entity."GitHub_Status__c" function points to the custom field name within the Salesforce case.
 The replica.status.name expression contains the payload name value of the GitHub issue status.

 If you want the Salesforce Case status to change automatically when you change the GitHub issue status, you need to map the statuses.
-In this case, enter the following snippet to the Salesforce “Incoming sync” text area.
+Enter the following snippet in the Salesforce “Incoming sync” text area:

 def statusMap = [